PatrickLaabs/frigg/README.md

 ## Getting started

 - docker
-- k3d
+- kind

 ```
-go run main.go -h
+Usage:
+  argohub [command]

 Available Commands:
-  bootstrap   A brief description of your command
+  build       Build one of [node-image]
-  completion  Generate the autocompletion script for the specified shell
+  completion  Output shell completion code for the specified shell (bash, zsh or fish)
-  help        Help about any command
-  version     A brief description of your command
+  create      Creates one of [cluster]
+  delete      Deletes one of [cluster]

 ```

 ## Supported Providers